microsoft/vscode-cordova/README.md

 * Why can't I debug on iOS Simulator?

 Apple removed option to enable WebInspector inside simulator and debug proxy unable to connect to application webview and that's why debugging on iOS simulators is not yet available.
-As soon as Apple publish new way to connect to simulators, debugging won iOS simulators ill be returned.
+As soon as Apple publish new way to connect to simulators, debugging on iOS simulators will be returned.

 *  Error `Error: Project does not include the specified platform: android` while running `Simulate android in browser` on Ubuntu machine.